 In response to COVID-19, the Valley Community Foundation (VCF), Valley United Way (VUW), Greater Valley Chamber of Commerce (GVCC), and the Valley Health & Human Service Council (Council) came together to establish the Valley Community COVID-19 Response and Recovery Fund.
 The Fund has rapidly deployed flexible resources to organizations throughout the Valley that serve the Valley region, especially to those who are disproportionately impacted by coronavirus and the economic consequences of the outbreak.

-In addition, the Greater New Haven COVID-19 Community Fund, a joint effort The Community Foundation for Greater New Haven and United Way of Greater New Haven, provides flexible support for organizations working to respond to issues resulting from the pandemic.
-Eligible applicants will be organizations that are working on the frontlines with those individuals most severely and disproportionately impacted by the COVID-19 crisis in the 20-town Greater New Haven region, which includes the five towns served by VCF.
-There is a particular interest in supporting organizations led by and/or partnering with people of color and/or those living in poverty.
+In addition, from 2020-2021, the Greater New Haven COVID-19 Community Fund, a joint effort of The Community Foundation for Greater New Haven and United Way of Greater New Haven, provided flexible support for organizations working to respond to issues resulting from the pandemic.

 Pre-COVID Valley residents were facing the following challenges.
 These have only been exacerbated by the pandemic and recent events.